Bitcoin vs. Gold

 Learn more about banning Bitcoin.

 There is a historical precedent for national governments to successfully confiscate privately held gold.
-The U.S. government confiscated privately owned gold in 1933 to eliminate the gold standard and artificially prop up the value of the dollar during the Great Depression.
+The US government confiscated privately owned gold in 1933 to eliminate the gold standard and artificially prop up the value of the dollar during the Great Depression.
 Gold has been confiscated en masse in many countries across the world, including Communist China, the United Kingdom, and Soviet Russia.

 Gold is inherently more susceptible to confiscation due to its physical nature.
 Gold is heavy and visible, making it more difficult to secure, transport, and hide from would-be expropriators.
 Thus, a vast majority of gold is held with custodians such as banks.
 These banks are subject to regulations and legal action, making them easy to coerce.